mapattacker/datascience/unsupervised.rst

 K-Means
 **************************
-It is important to scale the features before applying K-means.
+Need to specify K number of clusters.
+It is also important to scale the features before applying K-means.

+One aspect of k means is that different random starting points for the cluster centers often result in very different clustering solutions.
+So typically, the k-means algorithm is run in scikit-learn with ten different random initializations and the solution occurring the most number of times is chosen.

 .. figure:: images/kmeans2.png
     :width: 600px